smessie/Article-ISWC2025-TimeFunctions/content/functions.md

 Time Functions treats all temporal literals as time intervals, interpreted as the range of time they could represent based on their earliest and latest possible interpretations.
 For instance, a literal `"2025-08"^^xsd:gYearMonth` spans from August 1st (`"2025-08-01T00:00:00-14:00"^^xsd:dateTime`) to August 31st (`"2025-08-31T23:59:59+14:00"^^xsd:dateTime`).
-Floating date-time values, without explicit time zone information, are interpreted as intervals that encompass all possible time zone offsets—following the [W3C XML Schema Recommendation](cite:cites v_biron_xml_2004) to consider the full ±14:00 hour range, rather than a fixed default like UTC.
+As discussed in [](#introduction), the [W3C XML Schema Recommendation](cite:cites v_biron_xml_2004) is followed to interpret floating date-time values as intervals that encompass all possible time zone offsets, using the full ±14:00 hour range, rather than defaulting to a specific time zone like UTC.

 By shifting from point-based to interval-based reasoning, these functions enable meaningful comparisons across data types, handle ambiguities introduced by missing time zones or precision, and make temporal filtering in SPARQL more reliable and consistent.